 If tackling Santorini’s vertiginous steps isn’t exercise enough, Canaves Suites has a small but fully equipped gym with exercise bikes, weights, multi-disciplinary machines, treadmills and elliptical trainers.
 Try a private or semi-private yoga session.

-Teens can come along too, but this is a very grown-up affair.
+Over-14s only, but this hotel is a very grown-up affair.

 Proposal-scenes don’t get much better than the Panorama Balcony and its single table for two; there’s also the candlelit White Cave, a snug private dining area set in a grotto by the pool.

 Greek god or goddess: free-flowing white linen; leather sandals; a generous application of Acqua di Parma body lotion, courtesy of the stash in your bathroom.